Tehran Metro: History

-In 1985, the "Tehran Metro Execution Plan" was re-approved by the Majiles, the Iranian Parliament, on the basis of legal project of "Amendment of Law of Establishment of Tehran Urban and suburban Railway Company" which had been founded on Farvardin 1364 (April 1985).
+In 1985, the "Tehran Metro Execution Plan" was re-approved by the Majles, the Iranian Parliament, on the basis of legal project of "Amendment of Law of Establishment of Tehran Urban and suburban Railway Company" which had been founded in Farvardin 1364 (April 1985).
 This was a literal continuation of exactly the same project that had been laid out before the revolution.
 Work proceeded slowly because of the continuing Iran–Iraq War and often ground to a halt.

 By the summer of 1985, urban pressure from the rapidly urbanising population, and lack of developed public transport system prompted the work to be resumed in earnest.
 "Line 1" (From Blvd.
-Shahid Ayatollah Haghani to City of Rey) and its extension to Behesht-e Zahra Cemetery was made a priority.
-"Line 2" (From Dardasht in Tehran Pars district to Sadeghiyeh Second Square) and an extending towards the City of Karaj and Mehrshahr district was also made a secondary priority.
+Shahid Ayatollah Haghani to Rey) and its extension to Behesht-e Zahra Cemetery was made a priority.
+"Line 2" (From Dardasht in Tehran Pars district to Sadeghiyeh Second Square) and an extending towards Karaj and Mehrshahr district was also made a secondary priority.
 Studies were also made to establish the previously designed Lines 3 & 4.
 It was decided that an organisation by the name of the Metro Company should be established in order to handle the future development of the system.

 The Metro Company then became managed by Asghar Ebrahimi Asl for eleven years.
-During that time, hundreds of millions of dollars were spent on the system and the Metro Company was given government concessions for the exploitation of iron ore mines in Bandar Abbas (Hormuzgan Province), exploitation and sale of Moghan Diotomite mine in the Iranian region of Azarbaijan, export of refinery residues from Isfahan oil refinery as well as tar from Isfahan steel mill.
+During that time, hundreds of millions of dollars were spent on the system and the Metro Company was given government concessions for the exploitation of iron ore mines in Bandar Abbas (Hormuzgan Province), exploitation and sale of Moghan Diotomite mine in Iranian Azarbaijan, export of refinery residues from Isfahan oil refinery as well as tar from Isfahan steel mill.
 The year after Asghar Ebrahimi Asl left the management of the Metro Company and Mohsen Hashemi succeeded him, the first line of the Tehran Metro was launched between Tehran and Karaj.

 On 7 March 1999, an overland Tehran-Karaj express electric train started a limited service of 31.4 km between Azadi Square (Tehran) and Malard (Karaj) that called at one intermediate station at Vardavard.

 Line 5 of the Tehran metro began operating in 1999.
 Iran's first metro system, the line was constructed by the Chinese company NORINCO.